 The 1st Infantry Division continued its push into Germany, crossing the Rhine River.
 On 16 December 1944, 24 enemy divisions, 10 of which were armored, launched a massive counterattack in the Ardennes sector, resulting in what became known as the Battle of the Bulge.
 On 15 January 1945, the 1st Infantry Division attacked and penetrated the Siegfried line for the second time and occupied the Remagen bridgehead.
 On Easter Sunday, 1 April 1945, the Division marched 150 miles to the east of Siegen.
 On 8 April 1945, the Division crossed the Weser river into Czechoslovakia.
 The war was over in Europe on 8 May 1945.

 Though the theme for these last few days has been depressing, it's also been affirming.
 These men served their country, sacrificed their lives, in some cases, to protect their families and way of life.
 I doubt that any of them wanted to be warriors; they wanted to parade their horses, drink beer, be at home with family.
+Our son, Steve, and our son-in-law, Ben, are this generation's military men, and we're proud of them.

 Hope all is well with everyone.
 Love, Mom